KevinMakherana/Cybersecurity-Virtual-Lab/README.md

 ## Overview

 In this phase, all virtual machines were created and configured using VMware Workstation Pro.

-All systems were initially set to NAT networking to allow internet access for installation, updates, and initial setup.
+All systems were initially configured with NAT networking to provide internet access for operating system installation, software updates, and initial system configuration.

-This phase focuses on building the foundation of the lab environment.
+This phase focuses on establishing the foundation of the cybersecurity lab environment.

 ---

 ## 1. VMware Workstation Pro Dashboard

-The VMware interface used to create and manage all virtual machines in the lab.
+The VMware Workstation Pro dashboard used to create, manage, and monitor all virtual machines within the lab environment.

 ![VMware Dashboard](./images/phase1/vmware-home.png)